Twitter CEO Musk says user signups at all-time high, touts features of "everything app"

 He also said that user active minutes were at a record high, averaging nearly 8 billion active minutes per day in the last seven days as of Nov.
 15, an increase of 30% in comparison to the same week last year.

-Hate speech impersonations decreased as of Nov.
+Hate speech impressions decreased as of Nov.
 13 compared to October of last year.

 Reported impersonations on the platform spiked earlier this month, before and in wake of the Twitter Blue launch, according to Musk.

-Note: (This story has been corrected to replace the inaccurate word "impersonations" in paragraph 4 with "impressions")